philtipping31/PP1-GuitarTuition/README.md

   - Checked all pages through the official [W3C validator] - I had issues with trailing slashes which CodeAnywhere seemed to add when saving and auto formatting.
 Also 2 warings regarding the possible misuse of aria-labels on images"
 - CSS
   - No errors were found when passing through the official [W3C CSS Validation Service]
+- Lighthouse
+  - I ran my project through lighthouse to ensure the accessbibility level was to a high standard.
+I feel the perfromance was lower due to larger images processing.

+![Lighthouse reading]

 ## Deployment